-Parents, in the questionnaire replies and during discussions, expressed their satisfaction with the cylch and they are appreciative of the standards of care and the quality of education available.
+Nearly all parents, in the questionnaire replies and during discussions, expressed their satisfaction with the cylch.
+They are appreciative of the standards of care and the quality of education available.
 They appreciate the open door policy and the opportunities they have to meet staff on a daily basis.

 By the time the children leave the cylch, parents feel that they are well prepared for the next stage in their education.
-The links with the Mudiad Meithrin and the local authority have positive aspects that are used to benefit the work of the cylch.
+The links with the Mudiad Meithrin, the local authority and Flying Start have positive aspects that are used to benefit the work of the cylch.
 The advice and suggestions have helped in moving the cylch forward and has contributed to the good standards of provision.
-The links with local schools are developing.
+The link with the local Welsh school is very good and they visit each other regularly to share worthwhile experiences.